Concordium/concordium.github.io/source/mainnet/net/guides/create-proofs.rst

 Concordium Proof Explorer
 =========================

 If you want to familiarize yourself with how proofs work and can be constructed, you can use the `Concordium Proof Explorer <https://web3id-proof-explorer.testnet.concordium.com/>`__ to create proofs and send them to a |bw| to see how they interact with account credentials and verifiable credentials.
 The Concordium Proof Explorer works on Testnet.
+You can use the `Web3Id Issuer Front End <https://web3id-issuer-frontend.testnet.concordium.com/>`__ to create verifiable credential to test with the proof explorer.

 Example dApp
 ============